Aurangzeb: Death

 Even when ill and dying, Aurangzeb made sure that the populace knew he was still alive, for if they had thought otherwise then the turmoil of another war of succession was likely.
-He died at his military camp in Bhingar near Ahmednagar on 3 March 1707 at the age of 88, having outlived many of his children.
-He had only 300 rupees with him which were later given to charity as per his instructions and he prior to his death requested not to spend extravagantly on his funeral but to keep it simple.
+He died at his military camp in Bhingar near Ahmednagar on 3 March 1707 at the age of 88 at approximately 8:00 a.m., shortly after performing his morning prayer.
+He outlived many of his children and had only 300 rupees with him which were later given to charity as per his instructions.
+Prior to his death, he requested not to spend extravagantly on his funeral but to keep it simple.
 His modest open-air grave in Khuldabad, Aurangabad, Maharashtra expresses his deep devotion to his Islamic beliefs.
 It is sited in the courtyard of the shrine of the Sufi saint Shaikh Burhan-u'd-din Gharib, who was a disciple of Nizamuddin Auliya of Delhi.

 Brown writes that after his death, "a string of weak emperors, wars of succession, and coups by noblemen heralded the irrevocable weakening of Mughal power".
 She notes that the populist but "fairly old-fashioned" explanation for the decline is that there was a reaction to Aurangzeb's oppression.
 Although Aurangzeb died without appointing a successor, he instructed his three sons to divide the empire among themselves.
 His sons failed to reach a satisfactory agreement and fought against each other in a war of succession.
 Aurangzeb's immediate successor was his third son Azam Shah, who was defeated and killed in June 1707 at the battle of Jajau by the army of Bahadur Shah I, the second son of Aurangzeb.

+I came a stranger into this world, and a stranger I depart.
+I know nothing of myself, what I am, and for what I am destined.
+The instant which passed in power, has left only sorrow behind it.
+I have not been the guardian and protector of the empire.